r0chd/whydotool/README.md

 If your compositor doesn't support the specific protocols above, it will likely work through the portal interface.
 Check the linked compatibility tables to verify support for your compositor.

-## Optional Dependency
+## Optional Features

-`portal` (disabled by default)
+### `portals` (disabled by default)

-The `portal` backend enables input injection via the `xdg-desktop-portal` RemoteDesktop interface.
+The `portals` backend enables input injection via the `xdg-desktop-portal` RemoteDesktop interface.
-Use this if your compositor lacks native virtual input protocol support.
+This is useful if your compositor doesn’t support the native virtual input protocols, like GNOME, which supports neither, or KDE Plasma, which lacks the virtual-keyboard protocol.

 Build with:

 ```
-cargo build --features portal
+cargo build --features portals
 ```

-This increases compatibility with desktop environments like GNOME (doesn't support neither of protocols) and KDE Plasma (doesn't support virtual-keyboard protocol)
+enabling portal drags in a bunch of heavy dependencies such as zbus and PipeWire, which significantly increases the final binary size and compilation times.

 ## Examples